An Ensemble Learning Framework for Model Fitting and Evaluation in Inverse Linear Optimization: Automated knowledge-based planning in radiation therapy

 \subsection{Data and methods}

-We use a data set of 217 clinical treatment plans for patients with oropharyngeal (a subset of head and neck) cancer, randomly split into 130 plans for training and 87 plans for testing.
-With each patient $k$, we associate parameters $\left( \bC_k, \bA_k, \bb_k \right)$ and the corresponding multi-objective linear optimization problem $\FORT{\balpha_k}: \min_{\bx}\left\{ \balpha_k^\tpose \bC_k \bx \mid \bA_k \bx \geq \bb_k, \bx \geq \bzero\right\}$, where $\bC_k$ is the matrix whose rows represent different linear cost vectors and $\balpha_k$ is the vector of objective weights.
-The decision vector is composed of two subvectors, $\bx = (\bw, \bd)$, where $\bw$ represents the intensity of each beamlet of radiation and $\bd$ is the dose to be delivered to every voxel (4 mm $\times$ 4 mm $\times$ 2 mm volumetric pixel) of the patient's body, computed as a linear transformation of $\bw$.
+We use a data set of 217 clinical treatment plans for patients with oropharyngeal (a subset of head-and-neck) cancer, randomly split into 130 plans for training and 87 plans for testing. \comm{The training set is used only to pre-train eight prediction models; the test set is used to implement our KBP pipeline.} With each patient $k$, we associate parameters $\left( \bC_k, \bA_k, \bb_k \right)$ to a multi-objective linear optimization problem $\FORT{\balpha_k}: \min_{\bx}\left\{ \balpha_k^\tpose \bC_k \bx \mid \bA_k \bx \geq \bb_k, \bx \geq \bzero\right\}$, where $\bC_k$ is a matrix whose rows represent different cost vectors and $\balpha_k$ is a vector of objective weights.
+The decision vector contains two subvectors, $\bx = (\bw, \bd)$, where $\bw$ is the intensity of each radiation beamlet and $\bd$ is the dose delivered to each voxel (4 mm $\times$ 4 mm $\times$ 2 mm volumetric pixel) of the patient's body, computed by a linear transformation of $\bw$.
 This multi-objective model fits into $\GMIO{\dataset_k}$ by specifying the set of feasible cost vectors for patient $k$ as $\set{C}_k = \left\{ \bC_k^\tpose \balpha \mid \balpha \geq \bzero \right\}$.
-Furthermore, the optimization problem for each patient is distinct.
-Given a specific patient, the feasible set is fixed and a single treatment optimization problem is solved.
-The ensemble arises from the multiple dose predictions for a given patient.
-Note that the use of predictions, not actual observed decisions, constitutes an innovative application of inverse optimization.
-We treat predictions as functions of the decisions to learn parameters of the decision-generating process.
+Note that the optimization problem for each patient is distinct.
+For a specific patient, the feasible set is fixed and a single treatment optimization problem is solved.
+The ensemble arises from the multiple dose predictions for the patient. \comm{ Furthermore, our dose predictions are function outputs of the decisions and sufficient for use in inverse optimization.
+The prediction and optimization models are detailed in \ref{sec:ec_imrt_gio} and summarized below. }